Tax Deduction for Domestic Rent

 Eligible Premises

-A deduction is only allowable in respect of rents paid under a qualifying tenancy of domestic premises used by the taxpayer as his / her place of residence.
-Domestic premises are a building or any part of such a building that is not prohibited by or pursuant to any law or any specified instrument (e.g. Government lease, occupation permit, etc.) from being used for residential purposes.
+A deduction is only allowable in respect of rent paid under a qualifying tenancy of domestic premises used by the taxpayer as his / her place of residence.
+Domestic premises must be a building in Hong Kong or any part of such a building that is not prohibited by or pursuant to any law or any specified instrument (e.g. a Government lease, a deed of mutual covenant, an occupation permit) from being used for residential purposes during the terms of the Government lease in respect of the building.
 If the taxpayer has more than one place of residence, the relevant premises must be his / her principal place of residence.

 If a qualifying tenancy is procured in respect of any domestic premises and car parking space, and the car parking space is not sublet, the car parking space will be taken to be part and parcel of the domestic premises for the purposes of the deduction.